 9th February: Colour-code the Switch ports and Cables

 Probably the easiest part of the job, once I sourced some sticky dots with enough colour variation

 11th February: Dress Rehearsal

-The Lounge looked like a death-trap with cables strewn all over the place.
-The area near the TV was especially dangerous with the TV and DVD unit out so I could get round the back to make the connections.
-Luckily, Ann was away, and the operation went smoothly with every device was working as it should.
+The Lounge looked like a ‘death trap’ with cables strewn all over the place.
+The area near the TV was especially dangerous with the TV and DVD unit out so I could get around the back to make the connections.
+Luckily, Ann was away, and the operation went smoothly with every device working as it should.
 I cleared up the cables ready for the live event.

 15th February: Drilling the Holes

 I needed a very (very) wide drill bit for this, and a real ‘big-boy’ drill – neither of which I own.
 Step forward Mick, our local Sparks with son and heir, Ash who completed the job in record time – cheers Guys!

 16th February: Laying the Cable